 Can I change to a portfolio review even though I have done testing?

-A portfolio review, my favorite method of evaluation, is a collection of samples from your student’s
+A portfolio review, my favorite method of evaluation, is a collection of samples from your student’s school work over the course of the year.

 Two Types of Portfolio Reviews